LRCFS/lrcfs-file-renamer/readme.md

 Possible errors and details for how to fix them have been outlined below.

 > NOTE: A quick way to resolve many of these issues is to use the **"Create Blank Metadata File"** option within the LRCFS File Renamer **"Show/Hide Metadata Requirements"** section.
-This automatically creates a file that conforms to these standard requirement before you start collecting your data.
+This automatically creates a file that conforms to these standard requirements before you start collecting your data.

 ## **There are problems with the headings in your metadata**
 Headings are the column names in your metadata.
 It's important to note that the checks are case sensitive, so any difference in capitalisation of the column headers can result in errors.
 Please ensure they match the renamer configuration you have selected in Step 1.